Phil Robertson: GQ comments

 On December 18, 2013, A&E announced the indefinite suspension of Robertson from the network after an interview with Drew Magary of GQ.
 When during the interview for a featured article in GQ's January 2014 issue entitled "What the Duck?"
 Robertson was asked what he thought was sinful and responded, "Start with homosexual behavior and just morph out from there.
 Bestiality, sleeping around with this woman and that woman and that woman and those men."
 He paraphrased a Biblical passage from First Corinthians by saying "Don't be deceived.
 Neither the adulterers, the idolaters, the male prostitutes, the homosexual offenders, the greedy, the drunkards, the slanderers, the swindlers—they won't inherit the kingdom of God.
 Don't deceive yourself.
 It's not right."
 Robertson also questioned the appeal of same-sex relationships saying that a vagina is more appealing to a man.
 Robertson said that he does not judge anyone, but leaves that up to God saying, "We just love 'em, give 'em the good news about Jesus—whether they're homosexuals, drunks, terrorists.
 We let God sort 'em out later, you see what I'm saying?"

 In response to initial criticisms A&E released a statement from Robertson saying, "I would never treat anyone with disrespect just because they are different from me".
 Later that day the network announced his suspension.
 After a strong backlash from supporters, including a Facebook page that accumulated 1.5 million likes and statements from political figures condemning the move, A&E lifted the suspension before the show was affected, no episodes were impacted.

 CPAC comments

 In 2015, Robertson made further controversial comments when he was awarded the 2015 Breitbart Defender of the First Amendment Award.
 In a half-hour speech to CPAC, Robertson asserted that STDs are the legacy of Nazis, communists, beatniks, and hippies.
-He told a long and graphic anecdote about an atheist and his family being murdered, and then the assailants said, "But you're the one who says there is no God, there's no right, there's no wrong, so we're just having fun."
+He told a long and graphic anecdote about an atheist in his family being murdered, and then the assailants said, "But you're the one who says there is no God, there's no right, there's no wrong, so we're just having fun."
 His statements went viral.